rosshadden/thesis/05-data.md

 The dependent variable is the time between an endpoint receiving an initial request for a page, and a client receiving all of the data it needs.
 In short, this is the time it takes for a client to be completely finished with its interactions with the server.

+The way the dependent variable is measured is similar between each testing method.
+When an endpoint receives a request from a client, it immediately saves a reference to `Date.now()`, which "return[s] a `Number` value that is the time value designating the UTC date and time of the occurrence of the call to `now`," where the time value "is measured in `ECMAScript` in milliseconds since 01 January, 1970 UTC" [@ecma 15.9.4.4 (http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.4.4)].
+This `start` value is passed along with the markup for the pages served in each workflow.
+Once each testing method is complete, it calls a function `CS.diff`, which records a new value of `Date.now()`, and measures the difference between the two time values.
+The only part different between workflows is at what point the process is considered to be "complete".
+For the server workflow, `CS.diff()` is run as soon as the browser executes the JavaScript code on the served page.
+The AJAX workflow runs `CS.diff()` once it receives all of the responses it is expecting for the various testing scenarios.
+The stream workflow does the same thing as the AJAX one, though naturally it receives its data through a different transport.

 Each scenario may contain several variants, in which a secondary variable is altered in an attempt to establish trends within the scenario.

 ### Timeout

+\textcolor{red}{Blah}.

 \pgfplotstableread{data/timeout.dat} \dataTimeout